HuMingLab/ecDNAcaller/README.md

 ## Test Run

-1. Download the example data, LC675 brain tumor dataset, and extract to a local directory.
+1. Download the example data (LC675 brain tumor dataset) and extract to a local directory.

 2. Run command below (modify `-t` of `ecDNAcaller` and the last parameter of `ecDNAcaller_deep.py` according to the number of threads available):